flavius1109/Google_Data_Analytics_Case_Study/README.md

 |Are the vast majority of users, dropping with colder months, yet still remaining in high numbers.|Represent the small minority of users, dropping with colder months.|
 |Spend less time riding overall because of known routes and their usage for work and day to day activities.|Spend more time riding, with an increase in weekends for recreational activities.|
 |They mostly use it for the same amount of time, no matter the day.|They use it less on weekdays and more on weekends.|

+### Some possible recommendations, other than those mentioned in the presentation could be:

+#### I. Marketing and Promotions by user type and season

+Autumn/Winter: Since bike usage decreases due to colder weather, consider offering promotions or discounts on bike rentals or services during these months to encourage usage.
+You might also offer incentives for using bikes in winter, such as winter gear or discounts on longer-term rentals.

+Spring/Summer: During warmer months, when bike usage increases, boost marketing efforts to capitalize on the high demand.
+Offer summer-specific promotions or packages that appeal to families and casual riders, such as family passes or extended rental options.

+#### II.
+Optimize Ride Duration and Usage Patterns

+1. Members:

+Daily Use: Ensure bikes are readily available and offer perks for regular usage to maintain consistent ride patterns.
+Track and Adapt: Use data to adjust bike availability and services based on typical ride durations and peak usage times.

+2. Casual Riders:

+Weekends: Offer incentives for longer rentals or multi-hour packages to encourage extended rides and exploration.
+Weekdays: Promote short, efficient rides for quick leisure trips or errands.

+#### III.
+Enhance Seasonal Bike Availability and Infrastructure

+1. Seasonal Availability:

+Winter: Ensure bikes are equipped with winter-friendly features (e.g., snow tires) and increase maintenance services.
+Summer: Boost bike inventory and rental locations to handle high demand, especially in tourist areas and parks.

+2. Infrastructure Improvements:

+Cold Weather: Maintain clear, safe bike paths and provide sheltered bike storage to encourage usage.
+Warm Weather: Enhance bike path signage and add amenities like bike repair stations and water stations along popular routes.

+Thanks for taking the time to look onto my little start as a data analyst, hope you have a great day! :)